 Olympic Sculpture Park

 Although it is, technically, a part of SAM, the Olympic Sculpture Park definitely deserves a special mention.
 Spreading on nine acres, it has won numerous awards for its countless artworks.
 This is also the largest green area in the center of the city and is open every day of the year, from 30 minutes before sunrise to 30 minutes after sunset.

 Museum of Pop Culture

-Are you more into the contemporary culture?
+Are you more into contemporary culture?
 Then you’ll surely love MoPOP!
 With fun events such as a Minecraft Exhibition, the Infinite Worlds of Science Fiction Exhibition, movie screenings and festivals, sensory-friendly evenings, and workshops, MoPOP will awaken the geek in you and keep your kids occupied for hours.
 What a fun activity for a rainy day!

 The Children’s Museum

-There might be some great Seattle public schools here, but the community definitely isn’t lacking in extracurricular activities either!
+This is one of the best cities to raise a family in the US, so there might be some great Seattle public schools here, but the community definitely isn’t lacking in extracurricular activities either!
 The Children’s Museum offers various thematic exhibits and programs for kids of all ages and interests.
 The goal is not only to entertain them but also to educate them.
 There are also camps you could send your kids, too!

 The Museum of Flight